xraygui/nbs-viewer/README.md

 # NBS Viewer

-NBS Viewer is a simple Tiled viewer application designed to visualize and interact with data stored in a Tiled database with Databroker formatted runs.
+NBS Viewer is a simple viewer application designed to visualize and interact with data stored in a Tiled database with Databroker formatted runs.
 It is optimized for the viewing of 1-d or 2-d data.

 # Usage